Anon-Planet/thgtoa/guide.md

 -   Go to Search Engine

-    -   See [Appendix A3: Search Engines]
+    -   See [Appendix A3: Search Engines:]

 -   Go into Extensions